Kazuuuuuki/DTS-question-parser/README.md

 ## Usage
 The testset is in ([testset](https://github.com/Kazuuuuuki/DTS-question-parser/tree/master/testset)).
-The result of parsing and inference the testset with coq is in ([result](https://github.com/Kazuuuuuki/DTS-question-parser/tree/master/results))
+The result of parsing and inferencing the testset with coq is in ([result](https://github.com/Kazuuuuuki/DTS-question-parser/tree/master/results)).
 ```
 ./parsing.sh <ccgファイル>
 ```